Isotarge/ScriptHawk/README.md

 - Legend of Galahad (Genesis)
 - Rayman 2 (N64 only)
 - San Francisco Rush 2049 (N64 only)
+- Zelda 64 (OoT/MM)

+### Gran Turismo 2
+- All simulation mode discs supported
+- Arcade mode is not currently supported
+- Autopilot
+- Import & Export cars from the game in a shareable format

 ## Other Included Scripts
 - [Tetris Attack](Tetris%20Attack%20Bot.lua) bot, plays the game quite well using a simple sorting algorithm